A very high close rate sounds great

 Few things will demotive your sales team more than a very low win rate.
 Especially one getting even lower.
 Going into battle every day, and almost always losing … few things are tougher.

 But a low win rate is, if nothing else, clearly an opportunity.
 In fact, if you have an A+ engineering team, it might be borderline great news.

 The hardest part until you have a dominant brand in a space is actually just getting into a deal.
 Yes, Salesforce gets into every CRM deal.
 But that’s not you.

-So if you are “in” deals but not winning enough — take a chance in 2018 to just level up.
-A bit.
+So if you are “in” deals but not winning enough — use this as a roadmap to just level up a bit.

 Drive the team to think through how you can get just to the next level (say another 5% higher close rate):